Respite or short-term care is a service for both carers and the people for whom they care.

 Who can request respite care?

-Respite care is available for people who provide a substantial amount of care for others, such as:
+Respite care is available for people who provide a substantial amount of care for others.

 Your GP can advise you about hospital-based and hospice respite care available.